Area of Focus

 Transfer Requirements

 This is a non-screening major.
-Transfer students who intend to major in linguistics should complete two collegiate years of one foreign language or two math courses at the calculus level or beyond.
+Transfer students who intend to major in linguistics should complete two collegiate years of one foreign language.
+Alternatively, transferable courses in statistics or computer science can also help fulfill the major’s lower division requirements.
 In addition, students will find it helpful to have completed general education requirements.

 While it is not a condition of admission, students from California community colleges may complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UC Santa Cruz.